 In terms of the causes of peace, we saw earlier that concepts of eternal peace and the democratic peace, suggest that peace is a normal state for republics and democracies.
 In general one would have to see peace as the absence of war and the schools of thought would differ.
 The mercantilists would certainly see conflict as inevitable and peace as the gap between wars.
 A Clauswitzian perspective on war as the extension of politics.
 Marxists would also suggest a conflict ridden development process of capitalism with some arguing for tendencies to armed conflict through attempts to overcome inherent contradictions and crisis, including new forms of imperialism, though not all.
 Institutionalists would see the MIC vested interests creating arms spending in economies, though it would not necessarily be in anyone's interest to go to war -though it could be.
 Liberal and neoclassical perspectives would see peace as best situation for accumulation and so identify economic incentives for it.
+Pigou, Veblen and Boulding have contributed to an analysis of peace, but most contributions are really the absence of war and the impact of the cuts in military spending.

 In terms of the effectiveness in the prosecution of peace this will clearly require the development of peacekeeping and peace making forces and related equipment, which could be very different to what is available now and have implications for the nature and extent of the DIB and its related vested interests.
 In addition, The development of international governance structures that operate considerably better than those at present will be required as well as the recognition of wider concepts of security.
-To develop successful policies and support for post conflict reconstruction (following from previous discussion) it is clear that we have to understand economics of war better to make a better job of designing and maintaining peace accords and designing reconstruction packages that makes the incentives of peace greater than those of a return to war.
+To develop successful policies and support for post conflict reconstruction (following from previous discussion) it is clear that we have to understand economics of war better to make a better job of designing and maintaining peace accords and designing reconstruction packages that makes the incentives of peace greater than those of a return to war (Harris, 2003; Dunne, 2006a)

 In the past, during the Cold War there was considerable debate about the economic impacts of reducing military spending and how to deal convert resources to civil uses.
 This now seems like a strange debate as the argument that cutting military spending would lead to significant economic problems is difficult to argue given the degree of cuts after the cold war and the relative success of the effected economies.
 There are of course transition costs but these are no longer seen as significant.
 Swords to ploughshares is no longer considered sensible, but the macro, and meso conversion policies of industrial restructuring relevant.
-It is an interesting debate to look back on and there are some useful analyses
+It is an interesting debate to look back on and there are some useful analyses (Gleditsch et al, 1996)